Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

 UI Map is a repository for all Objects of test scripts.
-Advantages of using UI Maps are -
+Advantages of using UI Maps are:

 - Having centralized location for UI objects instead of having them scattered through out the script.
-- Centralized location of objetcts makes maintenance of Tests easy.
+- Centralized location of objects makes maintenance of Tests easy.
-- Arcane html ids and names can be given comprehensible names and it increases readibility of scripts.
+- Arcane HTML ids and names can be given comprehensible names and it increases readability of scripts.

-Consider following example (in java) of selenium tests for a website
+Consider following example (in java) of selenium tests for a website:

 .. code-block:: java